Inventory Project – Honey Dipper

 A Honey Dipper is a sweet and easy product to have in your inventory.
 They lift liquid honey out of jars and let you drizzle the honey into your tea or on your toast.
 With no extra hardware and no precision turning required, honey dippers are a great addition to your inventory.

 The Honey Dipper is used to control the flow of liquid honey.
 The slotted spaces allow you to pick up lots of honey, and by twirling the dipper you can control how much is in your tea or on your toast.
+Different shapes on the dipping end affects how much honey is picked up.
 They are a sweet turning project.

 - Roughing gouge – to turn the blank round